renxida/maktlo/README.md

 Run maktlo.py

 It would iterate on test.py until it runs perfectly.
 Feel free to replace the example test.py with anything of your choice.

+# Etymology

+"Maktlo" is a name derived from Darsnali.
+The term "Makt" means "magic" or "enchantment," while "lo" is a suffix indicating a tool or device.
+Together, "Maktlo" is useed to refer to a magical device or tool that aids in the creation or use of powerful spells or enchanted objects.